-Energy consumption is measured by type, and steps are taken to minimize overall consumption.
+Energy consumption is measured by type and steps are taken to minimize overall consumption.
 The event organizer makes efforts to increase its use of renewable energy.

-- 1. The event organizer has a written energy conservation/efficiency policy. - The event organizer measures the energy used in its office and event operations and the energy use over which it has direct influence or control.
-Energy is measured by type, such as gas, electricity, transportation fuel, etc. Data may be measured directly by the event organizer or collected from relevant stakeholders. - The event organizer uses renewable energy sources when available for office operations and during events - 4.
-The event organizer takes steps to minimize the overall consumption of energy at its office and during events.
-For example, the event organizer may use energy-efficient lighting, heating, and cooling equipment and/or turn off equipment and vehicles that are not in use. - The event organizer has specific annual reduction targets for energy consumption for its events (calculated as total consumption divided by the number of attendees) and for its office operations. - The event organizer provides guidance to suppliers, exhibitors, attendees, and staff on minimizing energy use.
+- The event organizer has a written energy conservation/efficiency policy. - The event organizer measures the energy used in its operations and the energy use over which it has direct influence or control.
+Energy is measured by type, such as gas, electricity, transportation fuel, etc. Data may be measured directly by the event organizer or collected from relevant stakeholders. - 3.
+The event organizer uses renewable energy sources when available for office operations and during events. - 4.
+The event organizer takes steps to minimize the overall consumption of energy.
+For example, the event organizer may select an energy-efficient venue and/or turn off equipment and vehicles that are not in use. - The event organizer has specific annual reduction targets for energy consumption for each occurrence of the event (calculated as total consumption divided by the number of attendees). - The event organizer provides guidance to suppliers, exhibitors, attendees, and staff on minimizing energy use.